 This tells you the number of emergency room visits per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe that this is a reasonable measure of rehabilitation services.
+This is the percentage of short-term stay patients that experienced functional improvements, such as with activities of daily living.
+High levels of autonomy with activities of daily living usually correlates with better rehabilitation.

 - Franciscan Health LafayetteAcute Care Hospitals 5.99 miles away1701 S Creasy Ln Lafayette Indiana 47905Voluntary non-profit - Church(765) 502-4334

 - Indiana University Health Arnett HospitalAcute Care Hospitals 6.55 miles away5165 Mccarty Ln Lafayette Indiana 47905Voluntary non-profit - Private(765) 448-8000

 - Indiana University Health White Memorial HospitalCritical Access Hospitals 19.68 miles away720 South Sixth St Monticello Indiana 47960Voluntary non-profit - Private(574) 583-7111

 - Fmc - Liberty Dialysis - Lafayette Ii2.97 miles away1020 N 18th Street Lafayette Indiana 47904CMS Rating: 2 stars Dialysis Stations: 32 (765) 420-8000

 - Lafayette at Home4.45 miles away2 Executive Drive, Suite B Lafayette Indiana 47905Dialysis Stations: 4 (765) 446-1627